2.1 Understand the social environment of road transport and the rules governing it

 Break requirements

-Drivers must take a break of at least 30 minutes after 6 hours of work (this includes both driving and other work) however, the breaks from driving required by the EU Regulations must take precedence i.e. a driver must also meet the requirement to have a 45 minute break after four and a half hours of driving.
+Drivers must take a break of at least 30 minutes after 6 hours of work (this includes both driving and other work) however, the breaks from driving required by the assimilated, TCA, EU or AETR rules must take precedence (i.e. a driver must also meet the requirement to have a 45 minute break after four and a half hours of driving).
 The 30 minute break for WTD purposes can be split but each break must be of at least 15 minutes duration or it will not be counted as rest.
 A further 15-minute break must be taken if the driver exceeds 9 hours of working time.

 Reference periods